malcolmlett/malcolmlett.github.io/Long-Term-Memory-Searches.md

 Disadvantages:
 * Harder to implement the ability to try multiple alternatives
 * WM filled up with noise.
-* Needs the Multi-Event-Emit model to work well, so that the events from LTM go into WM with low priority, but can still make it in.
+* Needs the Parallel-Event model to work well, so that the events from LTM go into WM with low priority, but can still make it in.

 Rebuttal:
 * Because Conscious Feedback only gives us a small window into what's held in WM, humans may well get a single MemoryResponse event into WM, wrapping the list of results.